rebecca-pete/cobol-ciao/README.md

 The following program shows you how to print the string, "Ciao!" using COBOL.

-1. From the CLI, run `brew install open-cobol`.<br/>

-2. The "Ciao!" text can be found in the `test.cbl` file. `cd` into the folder where this file is located.<br/>
+1. The "Ciao!" text can be found in the `test.cbl` file. `cd` into the folder where this file is located.<br/>

     To compile the `test.cbl` file into an executable binary, run `cobc -free -x -o test test.cbl`.<br/>

-3. The `-free` flag tells GnuCOBOL to be more lenient when parsing code (rather than requiring extremely precise formatting), and the `-x` flag tells GnuCOBOL to generate an executable file.
+2. The `-free` flag tells GnuCOBOL to be more lenient when parsing code (rather than requiring extremely precise formatting), and the `-x` flag tells GnuCOBOL to generate an executable file.
 Afterward, you have a binary called `test` that you can execute.<br/>

     To do so, run `./test`.

-4. You should now see the text, `Ciao!` printed in your CLI.
+3. You should now see the text, `Ciao!` printed in your CLI.

 ### Exercise: 2